pschorderet/ChIPpip/README.md

 ### After ChIPpip
 Once ChIPpip has been run, users are literally two clicks away from metagene analysis using ChIPmE.
 ChIPmE is part of the NEAT toolkit and has been developed as a downstream module for ChIPpip.
 ChIpmE supports various steps in the process between generating .bam files to obtaining readable data for wet-lab scientists including .pdf graphs (enrichments over features), venn diagrams (overlap of peaks) and count tables.

+### Tutorial
+A tutorial can be found in the Vignette folder.
+This accompanies new users through a the entire analysis of a test dataset provided as part of the package.